-A soldier greets his partner at the last station before the Donbas frontline in Kramatorsk, Ukraine
+A soldier says goodbye to his partner at the last station before the Donbas frontline in Kramatorsk, Ukraine.

 News